henriqueholtz/Aws-Struggle/Produtcs/Amazon Elastic Container Service (Amazon ECS).md

 Amazon Elastic Container Service (Amazon ECS) is a highly scalable, fast, container management service that makes it easy to run, stop, and manage Docker containers on a cluster.

 - Amazon ECS cannot handle the application deployment automatically
+- This is not a fully managed service and you can manage the underlying servers yourself.

 Amazon Elastic Container Service (Amazon ECS) is a highly scalable, high-performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.
 Technically, you can access the underlying EC2 instances, but the set up is more complex than just using the EC2 service directly, so this option is ruled out.